michael-jones253/Hello-Hadoop-netbeans-OS-X/README.md

 However, the 2 stage PUT not being REST seems to be a moot point, at least with the Jersey client.
 I do not get a redirection and a file creates/uploads all in one go.

 Since writing the above paragraph I have implemented the Apache Client back end option to my HDFS Web client interface and this client behaves differently.
 It does indeed cause a redirect as per Hadoop documentation.
 The follow up PUT to the redirected location with the chunked file stream works as per documentation.

+Since writing the above paragraph I have implemented a big chunk size setting for the HTTP chunking and this changed the behaviour of the Jersey client to always redirect.
+It might be that unless the chunk size option is set then the Jersey implementation does not chunk - this would be terrible for big files.

 To be continued ...